- October 20, 2016

 STEP 2 – SELECT THE AMPHITHEATRE

 Are you seeking equity, debt or rewards-based crowdfunding?
-Equity is like an IPO where stock is offered against money, debt is a loan which has to be repaid, while rewards are offered in the form of free product subscription or services in exchange for investments sought.
+Equity is like an IPO where stock is offered against money, debt is a loan that has to be repaid, while rewards are offered in the form of free product subscriptions or services in exchange for investments sought.
 Understand your investment need and customize a marketing strategy to attract your target audience.
-There are dedicated platforms which cater to specific campaign types like Kickstarter, GoFundMe and Indiegogo.
+There are dedicated platforms that cater to specific campaign types like Kickstarter, GoFundMe and Indiegogo.
 Research and select the most appropriate crowdfunding platform.

 STEP 3 – SHOWCASE THE TEAM

 Bring your key team members to the forefront and market their experiences and skills.
 A strong team is a great differentiator, as investors feel far more comfortable in parting with their cash when a start-up company is backed by talented people.
 People buy from people and invest in people, keep that in mind while showcasing your organization.

 Involve your friends and family and get them on board as initial investors.
 If you have exceptional people involved and ready to invest or have a small funding collaboration in place, showcase it.
 External investors are more likely to put in money if the initial seeding is rapid.
 It is a confidence booster for crowdfunding investors who generally do not have access to high-end research data like VC’s to base their decision upon.